0xProject/0x-mesh/README.md

 ## Versions

-You are looking a the documentation for version `development`.
+You are looking at the documentation for version `development`.
 To see the documentation for a different version, visit the [Releases Page](https://github.com/0xProject/0x-mesh/releases).